 - Put onion, ginger, garlic, chillies, green cardamom, black pepper, cassia bark, salt into a pan and cover with water (approx. 1L) and bring to the boil.

 - Add a tin of tomatoes to the pan and leave to simmer for 15-20 min on medium heat stirring occasionally.

 - After the sauce has reduced and the mixture has come to a thick saucy consistency remove it from heat.
 Let the mixture cool down remove the cassia bark and discard.

 - In a second pan heat the ghee and add the cumin seeds.
 As soon as they crackle stir in the tomato sauce very carefully.

-- Fry the sauce until the oil separates then stir in turmeric, Kashmiri chilli, crushed coriander, dried fenugreek and stir for 2-3 minutes.
+- Fry the sauce then stir in turmeric, Kashmiri chilli, crushed coriander, dried fenugreek and stir for 2-3 minutes.

-- Once the sauce has thickened reduce the heat and stir in the yoghurt or cream.
+- Once the sauce has thickened reduce the heat and stir in the yoghurt or cream, honey and butter.

 - Cook for a minute or two and add the fresh homemade paneer.
 Stir to coat with the sauce then leave to simmer for 5 minutes on a gentle heat.
 Add a little hot water to loosen the sauce if required and the honey.